bevyengine/bevy/_release-content/release-notes/diagnostics_overlay.md

 pull_requests: [22486]
 ---

+*TODO: Add a screenshot of the DiagnosticsOverlay in a real app.*

 You can now visualize values from the `DiagnosticStore` using a `DiagnosticsOverlay` window.

 An overlay can be built by spawning an entity with the [`DiagnosticsOverlay`] component